 Many pharmaceuticals are built off and inspired by the primary structures of proteins found in herbs.
 However, because they are isolating specific molecules, they often have substantial side effects.
-The medicinal effect of a plant is more complex than just a single molecule.
-In many cases one part of an herb can be slightly toxic, while other proteins within the same herb act as buffers to balance out this toxic effect and make it edible.
-In general, herbs are much safer and can be taken for a longer period of time without the side effects of medication.
+The medicinal properties of a plant is more complex than just a single molecule.
+In many cases, one part of an herb can be slightly toxic, while other proteins within the same herb act as buffers to balance the more harmful alkaloids enabling it to be edible.
+In general, herbs are much safer and can be taken for a more extended period than that of pharmaceuticals.

-Teas are a simple, aromatic way to incorporate herbs easily into your everyday life.
-Below are some examples of teas that can be taken on a daily basis.
+Teas are a simple, easy, and delicious way to incorporate herbs into your everyday life.
+Below are some examples of medicinals that I love.

 The general rule of thumb for steeping herbs is as follows: